niolabs/docs/expressions.rst

    ...{{ <code goes here> }}...

-and the result of evaluation is inserted directly into the surrounding string, replacing the code snipped and enclosing braces.
+and the result of each evaluation is inserted directly into the surrounding string, replacing the code snippet and enclosing braces.
 The code inside the braces can be pure python, if you like, as in:

 .. code-block:: python